 The Standard Chartered Singapore Marathon 2018 was my first full marathon overseas and my second to date.
-I’ve read about the event online and heard good reviews from other people but I was encouraged by a colleague who wanted to join.
+I’ve read about the event online and heard good reviews but I was encouraged by a colleague who wanted to join.
 We planned it out along with our other friends and we were supposed to join last 2017 but due to different constraints, we decided to push it to 2018.

 I went on offseason after I finished my 70.3 Ironman last August and focused on running which was utterly my weakest.
 I started building my mileage about three months before the marathon but just a month prior, I got injured and was advised by my doctor not to run or bike for a month.
 I was frustrated and had to undergo rehab.
 As the event was fast approaching, I feared that I might lose my endurance.
 I went against my doctor’s advise and only rested for three weeks.
 I started working on my mileage again and I didn’t feel much pain as long as I ran at a slow pace.
 As what they say, it’s all in the mind.
 Well, let’s see!